ezrarashid/iMage/README.md

     available space occupied by a given strain?
 This works by drawing a cubed box around the focal pixel, and then within each distance window, calculating the proportion of available pixels occupied by a given strain.
-This is something akin to Apollo 2012 (PNAS).
+This is something akin to Apollo 2012 (PNAS) http://www.pnas.org/content/111/21/7819.abstract.

 Setting up
 ----------